Gianluca Comotto

 Gianluca Comotto (born 16 October 1978) is a retired Italian footballer, who played as a defender.

 Club career

 Comotto started his career at Ivrea of Serie D. He then played one season for Biellese, also in Serie D.

 Torino

 He joined Torino in summer 1997, and played 12 games in two Serie B seasons.
 After Torino won promotion to Serie A, he was farmed to Vicenza, where he won promotion again.
-He made his Serie A debut during on loan at Vicenza on 1 October 2000, in a match against AC Milan.
+He made his Serie A debut while on loan at Vicenza on 1 October 2000, in a match against AC Milan.
 Comotto returned to Torino in summer 2001, and played his first Serie A season for Torino.

 Torino relegated in summer 2003, and Comotto successively played for Reggina (Serie A) and Fiorentina (Serie B), and then returned to Torino in 2004.
 Comotto helped the team win promotion back to Serie A again.